JuKo007/PersonalWebsite/content/home/publications.md

 weight: 25

 title: My Research
-subtitle: 'and other projects'
+subtitle: 'and other Projects'

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)
-  count: 5
+  count: 0
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
   # Filter on criteria
   filters:
-    tag: 'test'
+    tag: ''
     category: ''
     publication_type: ''
     author: ''